learn-co-curriculum/node-fs/README.md

 var file = path.join(__dirname, 'customers.csv')
 ```

-Write your own asynchronous script to read from `customers.csv`, or just run `read.js` with `$ node read`.
+Write your own asynchronous script to read from `customers.csv`, or just run `read.js` with `node read`.
 If the result is something like this:

 ```
 <Buffer 69 64 2c 66 69 72 73 74 5f 6e 61 6d 65 2c 6c 61 73 74 5f 6e 61 6d 65 2c 65 6d 61 69 6c 2c 67 65 6e 64 65 72 2c 69 70 5f 61 64 64 72 65 73 73 0a 31 2c ... >